View this document as: a single page | multiple pages.

 Guidelines and considerations are described from the users’ perspective.

-General User Considerations During Enrollment and Identity Proofing
+General User Considerations During Identity Proofing and Enrollment

 This sub-section provides usability considerations that are applicable across all steps of the enrollment process.
-Usability considerations specific to each step are detailed in Secs.
-9.2 to 9.4.
+Usability considerations specific to each step are detailed in Sec.
+8.2, Sec.
+8.3, and Sec.
+8.4.

 Pre-Enrollment Preparation

 This section describes an effective approach to facilitate sufficient pre-enrollment preparation so users can avoid challenging, frustrating enrollment sessions.
-Ensuring users are as prepared as possible for their enrollment sessions is critical to the overall success and usability of the enrollment and identity proofing process.
+Ensuring that users are as prepared as possible for their enrollment sessions is critical to the overall success and usability of the identity proofing and enrollment process.

 To ensure users are equipped to make informed decisions about whether to proceed with the enrollment process, and what will be needed for their session, provide users:

-Usability considerations specific to the enrollment session include:
+Usability considerations specific to identity proofing and enrollment include:

 Post-Enrollment

-Post-enrollment refers to the step immediately after enrollment but prior to typical usage of an authenticator (for usability considerations for typical authenticator usage and intermittent events, see [SP800-63B], Sec.
+Post-enrollment refers to the step immediately following enrollment but prior to the first use of an authenticator (for usability considerations for typical authenticator usage and intermittent events, see [SP800-63B], Sec.
 10. As described above, users have already been informed at the end of their enrollment session regarding the expected delivery (or pick-up) mechanism by which they will receive their authenticator.

 Usability considerations for post-enrollment include: